 The first part of my life was normal.
 By normal, I mean I was born in the house I grew up in.
 I could have stayed there while going to college, but chose to experience dorm life, and chose to live on my own after college.

 I left my normal life, not knowing what I was getting into.
-I left my family, my friends, my career, my familiar surroundings, everyone and everthing I held dear.
-I left for the most courageous, loving, proud, kind, beautiful, Southern man.
+I left my family, my friends, my career, my familiar surroundings, everyone and everything I held dear.
+I left for the most courageous, loving, proud, kind, beautiful, southern man.

 I moved to Camp Lejeune, NC to be with him.
 At that time, there was no base housing available, so we moved from hotel to hotel.
 We were on a waiting list, but they just told us to keep calling back.
 Two months later, he deployed!
 I was alone as a newlywed, and finally moved into base housing.

 I was desperate for help!
 I didn’t think anyone knew I existed.
 I realized that not only did I need a support system, but many others in my situation did too.
 So, I created an online forum.
 I researched military networks and found wonderful organizations with resources and ties.

 As time passed, my online forum expanded.
 The bonds created from this forum are ongoing and strong.
 This forum, now transformed into a Facebook page for spouses, veterans, families, and friends provides updated informational links while offering peer to peer outreach.